It's not unusual, as a Christian single woman, to become annoyed with the questions about your marital

 Sister, even

-Romantic Love Lie wants you to think in Infatuation and Lust are the same as Love.
-The Romantic Lie wants you to think that you're the last person on earth without a mate.
-The Romantic Love Lie wants you to forget that the movie which is made to bring in advertising dollars and for entertainment is a major production filled with actors, writers, film crew and other hard working people.
+The Devil's Romantic Illusion wants you to think you're the last person on earth without a mate.
+His Illusion wants you to forget that the movie is an entertainment production filled with actors, writers, film crew, and other hard-working people.
+The movie brings in major advertising dollars.
+Put your thinking cap on!

-know.
-You’re not just a nameless face in the mass population to God.
+Remind yourself that you’re not just a nameless face in the population to God.
 You are His.

 3- Prepare